-Kingborough Council operates a weekly kerbside collection service for general household garbage, and a fortnightly collection for recycling.
-We contract the service to Aussie Waste who use a common collection system involving wheelie bins and automatic, side loading, compactor trucks.
-Aussie Waste will only collect materials in this garbage bin, nothing loose.
+Kingborough Council operates a weekly kerbside collection service for general household garbage, and a fortnightly collection for recycling and green waste.
+We contract the service to Veolia.
+They will only collect materials in this garbage bin, nothing loose.

 To find out when your collection day is, view the map via the below link or contact Customer Service on (03) 6211 8200.